 Keeping your blood sugar in a healthy range can help protect your kidneys.
-A special diabetic diet, exercise and medicines can help you keep a healthy blood sugar level.
-You will need to check your blood sugar often to know how you’re doing.
+Healthy foods, being active, and certain medicines can help you keep a healthy blood sugar level.
+However, you will need to check your blood sugar often to know how you are doing.

-When you have doctor appointments, you will probably have a blood test to check your hemoglobin A1C.
-This is a blood test that tells your doctor how your blood sugar has been doing over the last 2 or 3 months.
-Ask your doctor what your A1C result should be.
-Most people with diabetes should have an A1C less than 7 percent.
+When you have doctor’s appointments, you will probably have a blood test to check your hemoglobin A1C.
+This is a blood test that tells your doctor how your blood sugar levels have been over the last two or three months.
+Ask your doctor what your A1C number should be.
+Most people with diabetes should have an A1C less than 7%.

-To check your blood sugar at home, you will use a blood glucose meter (also called a glucometer).
+To check your blood sugar at home, you will use a blood glucose meter (a glucometer).
 You can get a meter at your local drug store, hospital, clinic or online.
-Your doctor can help you find a meter that is right for you.
-Most insurance policies will help pay for your testing supplies.
+Your doctor can help you find a meter that is right for you and show you how to use it.
+Many insurance policies will help pay for your meter and other testing supplies.

-- Less than 183 about 2 hours AFTER eating;
+- Less than 180 mg/dL about two hours after eating

 Control your blood pressure

-High blood pressure is the #2 cause of kidney failure.
-Having both diabetes and high blood pressure makes it more likely that you will have kidney disease and heart disease.
+High blood pressure is another very common cause of kidney failure.
+Having both diabetes and high blood pressure can make you more likely to get kidney disease and heart disease.

 Control your cholesterol

 Cholesterol is a waxy, fat-like substance in your blood.
-Having high cholesterol and diabetes makes it more likely that you will have kidney disease, heart disease or a stroke.
+Having high cholesterol and diabetes can make you more likely to get kidney disease, heart disease or a stroke.
 High cholesterol can also make your diabetic kidney disease get worse faster.

 There are two types of cholesterol you should pay attention to: HDL (“good” cholesterol) and LDL (“bad” cholesterol).
-For most people, normal cholesterol levels are:
+For most people, healthy cholesterol levels are:

-Your triglycerides are also important.
-Triglycerides are a type of fat in your blood.
-For most people, a healthy triglyceride level is less than 150.
+Your triglycerides are also important – these are a type of fat in your blood.
+For most people, a healthy triglyceride level is less than 150 mg/dL.

 Talk with your doctor about what your cholesterol and triglycerides levels should be and how you can control them.

 Using tobacco (smoking or chewing) can make kidney problems worse.
-If you use tobacco, quitting can help lower your chance of getting kidney disease or help prevent your kidney disease from getting worse if you already have it.
+If you use tobacco, quitting can help lower your chance of getting kidney disease or help keep your kidney disease from getting worse.

-Exercise can help your body use insulin better.
-This makes it easier to keep a healthy blood sugar level.
-Exercise also helps control your blood pressure and cholesterol.
+Being active can help your body use insulin better, which makes it easier to keep a good blood sugar level.
+Activity can also help control your blood pressure and cholesterol.

-Be sure to talk to your doctor before starting any exercise program.
+Be sure to talk to your doctor before starting any exercise plan.

-Keeping a healthy weight can help you control your blood sugar and lower your chances of getting kidney disease.
-Talk to your doctor about how much you should weigh.
+A healthy weight can help you control your blood sugar and lower your chances of getting kidney disease.
+Talk to your doctor about what a healthy weight is for you.
 If you are overweight, losing just a few pounds can make a big difference.

-A diabetes educator can help you learn how to control your blood sugar.
-Ask your doctor to help you find a diabetes educator in your area.
-You can also get a list of diabetes educators from the American Association of Diabetes Educators at www.diabeteseducator.org.
-Medicare and many private insurance policies will help pay for appointments with a diabetes educator.
+A diabetes educator can teach you how to control your blood sugar.
+Your doctor can help you find a diabetes educator in your area.
+You can also use the American Association of Diabetes Educators online locator to find a diabetes education program in your area.
+Medicare and many private insurance policies will help pay for these visits.